Dust (novel): Plot summary

 Benton confides in Kay that a person named Martin Lagos, possibly dead, has been announced as being responsible for the triple murders.
 The accused's DNA had matched the blood sample from the 3rd victim's panties which Kay herself had previously confirmed to be menstrual specimen that had matched to the 2nd victim.
 Going by logic that the killer dresses each subsequent victim in his prior victim's panty, Kay begins to think that the DNA sample could have been tampered to frame the accused on purpose.

 In a twist of events, the CFC is rocked by the news of 3 additional murders which have occurred in the Double-S firm.
 Haley Swanson, Gail Shipton's boyfriend, is said to have been seen escaping the premises, identified not by his face but by the same hoodie that he was wearing (while previously being interrogated in light of Gail Shipton's murder.)

 Upon reaching the latest crime scene the 3 bodies are identified as belonging to Dominic Lombardi, his secretary and the 3rd, to everyone's surprise, Haley Swanson himself!

 The person who absconded with his hoodie who also happens to be the serial killer is still at large at that moment.

 Detailed search about the reason why Martin Lagos was framed leads them to Daniel Mrse, Martin's friend.
 Martin’ s mom who worked as a curator at the white house was found dead in her bath-tub (in 1996), a definite murder scene made to look like an accidental death.
 But with evidence strongly pointing towards Daniel Mrse, Kay through phone records, realizes that Dr Geist had a phonic conversation with Ed Granby prior to the body being discovered, prompting her to doubt the intent of the phone call.

-Now, certain of Ed Granby's involvement, an hacked email reveals that money has exchanged hands to conceal & falsify the identify of the killer.
+Now, certain of Ed Granby's involvement, a hacked email reveals that money has exchanged hands to conceal & falsify the identify of the killer.

 The killer himself is later identified as Daniel Mrse - the biological son of Dominic Lombardi and thus explains the father's repeated attempts to cover up the murders.

 Daniel Mrse is tracked down to Florida, working in a circus.
 A raid of his vanity car reveals the presence of face masks made of clay, representing each of the women that he had murdered and also providing the reason for the fluorescent glitter.
 Further, the temporal gap in the murders coincides with the circus traveling to Cambridge and Washington.